 You head to the the weight lift area and you grab…

-Probably a 5kg weight for each arm and train your biceps?
+Probably a 5kg weight for each arm to train your biceps?
 Depends, right?

 That’s the whole point.
-No one in their right mind starts lifting a ton of weight in their first day.
+No one in their right mind starts lifting a ton of weight on their first day.

 You build muscle over time.

-And when you do a jump on the amount of weight you’re lifting, a friend is there by your side and helps you lift it.
+And when you make a jump in the amount of weight you’re lifting, a friend is there by your side to help you lift it.
 Just to make sure you don’t harm yourself.

 My question is: why are physical and emotional growth seen differently?